Marcos1D9/Marcos1D9/README.md

 - Development and creation of book and author hiding functionality for administrators

-- carousel logic and functionality for landing page features.
+- Carousel logic and functionality for landing page features.

 - Learned how to use MongoDb database and its Mongoose ODM (Object Document Mapping)